Prince Mendy

-Jules François Roger Joseph Mendy (born 14 November 1994), known as Prince Mendy, is a Senegalese professional footballer who plays as a defender for Al-Fujairah.
+Jules François Roger Joseph Mendy (born 14 November 1994), known as Prince Mendy, is a Senegalese professional footballer who plays as a defender.

 Career

 Mendy began his career with Marseille, and played for one season with their B team in Championnat de France Amateur 2.
 He spent three seasons in Championnat National with Fréjus Saint-Raphaël and GS Consolat.
 He signed for newly promoted Ligue 2 side Quevilly-Rouen in July 2017.

 Mendy made his professional debut for Quevilly-Rouen in a Ligue 2 1–1 tie with Lorient on 29 July 2017.

 After three seasons with Quevilly-Rouen, Mendy signed for Laval on an initial one-year contract, with a second year subject to the club achieving promotion.

 On 1 July 2022, Mendy signed a two-year contract with Nancy.